suggap

 Chigurida Kanasu

 Chigurida Kanasu is a 2003 Indian Kannada-language film directed by T. S. Nagabharana and starring Shiva Rajkumar, Anant Nag, Vidhya Venkatesh, Rekha Unnikrishnan and Avinash.
 It is based on the 1951 novel of the same name by legendary Kannada litterateur and Jnanpith Award winner K. Shivaram Karanth.
 The movie was considered one of finest movies in the history of Kannada cinema.
 It is a milestone movie in the career of Shiva Rajkumar.
-The idea of the protagonist loving his roots, going to his village and setting up a micro hydro electric project to generate electricity was an inspiration for the 2004 Hindi movie Swades starring Shah Rukh Khan.
+Jayant Kaikini debuted as a lyricist, with his first song Bandhuve sung by the legendary Dr. Rajkumar.
+Kaikini would go on to become a very successful and popular lyricist in the Kannada film industry.
+The story and characterisation of the lead role - a urban youth in search of his roots giving up his city life and deciding to stay back in a remote village and setting up a micro hydroelectric project to generate electricity for the benefit of the villagers - went on to be used in the 2004 Hindi movie Swades.

 Plot